bartoszkorszun/MyNotePad/Readme.md

 # MyNotePad

-In this project I have tried to create notepad with few standard functionalities.
+In this project I have created notepad with few standard functionalities.

 ## Project description